RTEMS/rtems-docs/c_user/partition_manager.rst

 Releasing a Buffer
 ------------------

-Buffers are returned to a partition’s free buffer chain with the ``rtems_partition_return_buffer`` directive.
+Buffers are returned to a partition's free buffer chain with the ``rtems_partition_return_buffer`` directive.
 This directive returns an error status code if the returned buffer was not previously allocated from this partition.